 Another example of a group of three is a relationship between nations that are mediated by a third party.
 Here, the third element has a function in resolving conflicts and facilitating understanding within groups.
 This dynamic occurs in all groups of three or more; the third element serves as a mediator to resolve conflicts and promote understanding between the other two members.
 This process of mediation can happen in subtle ways, such as through gestures or body language, and does not always need to be explicit.
 The process of mediation occurs frequently and is a fundamental aspect of social life.
 This dynamic is important to consider in the analysis of social interactions and relationships.

 The use of an arbitrator represents a higher level of trust in the objectivity of the resolution process, as both parties must willingly submit to the arbitrator's decision.
 The role of an arbitrator has to be distinguished from that of a mediator; the distinction between the two is often maintained in more formal contexts, such as in labor disputes or international conflicts.
-However, in everyday life, the roles of mediator and arbitrator can be difficult to distinguish and may overlap in more subtle or informal interactions within groups.
+In everyday life, the roles of mediator and arbitrator can be difficult to distinguish and may overlap in more subtle or informal interactions within groups.
 It is important to be aware of these subtle and nuanced relationships in order to understand the complexity of social interactions.

 The "Tertius gaudens" is the third party in a conflict between two other parties.
 This role can take several forms: